georgeOsdDev/acs-email-event-handler/README.md

 ## Deployment
 Infrastructure templates are in [infra/main.bicep](infra/main.bicep).
 Copy [infra/parameters.sample.json](infra/parameters.sample.json) to `infra/parameters.json`, fill in real values, then deploy to create the Function App, storage, and Application Insights, and deploy the function code package.

+See [HowToDeploy.md](HowToDeploy.md) for detailed deployment steps.

 ## Tests
 This project follows TDD.
 Run the unit tests before and after changes to confirm behavior.

+## Disclaimer
+This project is for validation and demonstration purposes only.
+Before using in production, ensure all components meet your security, reliability, and compliance requirements.